malachi-iot/estdlib/README.md

 ### IO Streams

 `ostream`/`istream` support is now present.
 It is cut down in robustness from the `std` implementation but still very useful.
-The upside to reduced features is it's *much* lighter weight than `std`.
+The upside to this is a *much* lighter weight than `std`.

 Above `ios` mechanism relies on the available and familiar `streambuf` class.

-Finally, the implementation has been gently reinterpreted to favor non-blocking behavior.
+Finally, importanly, the implementation is gently reinterpreted to favor non-blocking behavior.
 A deeper discussion on this is in the documentation.

 Because the entire `ios` chain is lighter than `std` flavor, it becomes much more viable in all kinds of scenarios.

 ### Queues

-Circular queues are particularly useful in embedded environments, and as such layer1::deque provides exactly that.
+Circular queues are particularly useful in embedded environments, and as such `layer1::deque` provides exactly that.

 A brute force reimplementation of priority_queue is also present, since I needed that for AVRs